harishchinthoju7/Investment-Portfolio-MC/README.md

 # Investment-Portfolio-MC
-Monte Carlo simulation of Investment Portfolio
+Monte Carlo Simulation of Investment Portfolio

+Click F9 to update the Values and with each random return rates.